byuflowlab/FLOWFarm.jl/docs/src/Tutorial.md

 ## (2) Setting up the analysis models

 A model set requires a Wake Deficit Model, Wake Deflection Model, Wake Combination Model, and a Local Turbulence Intensity Model.
-There are several options for each model types.
-These options are:
+There are several options for each model type.
+To facilitate research studies, any of the models in each type can be used with any of the models in any other type.
+However, behavior is not guaranteed.
+It is recommended that common, validated, model combinations be used in most cases.

+Model types and options are:
 * Deficit Models: JensenTopHat, JensenCosine, MultiZone, GaussOriginal, GaussYaw, GaussYawVariableSpread, GaussSimple
 * Deflection Models: GaussYawDeflection, GaussYawVariableSpreadDeflection, JiminezYawDeflection, MultizoneDeflection
 * Combination Models: LinearFreestreamSuperposition, SumOfSquaresFreestreamSuperposition SumOfSquaresLocalVelocitySuperposition, LinearLocalVelocitySuperposition